jacksonlianlian/dfxlabs.github.io/docs/Public-Market-Data.md

 | startTime    | LONG    | NO | StartTime in milliseconds ,eg:1678772870000
 | endTime    | LONG    | NO | endTime in milliseconds ,eg:1678772870000

+**If startTime and endTime are not provided, the server's default time will be used.
+For example, if querying minute-based K-line data with limit=10, the data for the last ten minutes will be retrieved.
+If querying daily K-line data with limit=20, the data for the last twenty days will be retrieved.**

 ``` java
 		{